 I had listed several Chinese herbs below which are beneficial for your eyes.
 They are not meant as medicines but as supplement for maintaining good eye health.

 My favorite among the different types of Chinese herbs for eye health.

 These tasty red diamonds are rich in flavor and taste super sweet.

 Gou Qi Zi is high in antioxidants, dietary fiber, proteins, monounsaturated fats and amino acids.

 In fact, I found on Wiki that it is said to contain 18 types of amino acids, 21 trace minerals and 29 fatty acids.

-Eat them as dessert, sprinkle them over cereal or just soak them in hot water and drink as tea.
+Eat these little diamonds as dessert, sprinkle them over cereal or just soak them in hot water and drink as tea.